[DEPRECATED as of 2023-05-25]

 For users interested in ecological models (including Hidden Markov Models and capture-recapture models, which are really more general than ecology), the marginal distributions in the nimbleEcology package have been updated to support AD, also in a beta release.

 You will need the

 remotes R package installed to use the following instructions.

-To install NIMBLE’s release candidate with AD support, do:
+To install NIMBLE’s testing version (release candidate) with AD support, do:

-To install the testing version of nimbleHMC, do:
+To install the testing version of nimbleHMC (which will only work after the previous step), do:

 To install the testing version of nimbleEcology with AD support, do:

 A draft chapter of the NIMBLE User Manual describing how to use AD, including examples with HMC and Laplace approximation, is here.